kyberdrb/installed_packages_linux/README.md

 * imagemagick - image and graphics processing set of utilities

 * pulseaudio - enables sound support
-    - When the HDMI audio seems to be delayed for a few seconds (1-3s), disable `idle` mode with
+    - When the HDMI audio seems to be delayed for a few seconds (1-3s), observe the output of the states of audio sinks when you start playing of some audio/video with audio with the command:

+            watch --interval 1 pactl list sinks short

+        Then pause the audio and close the player/click on some tab without audio.
+Continue observing the terminal output

+        Disable the suspending and the `IDLE` state with command:

             sudo sed --in-place 's/^load-module module-suspend-on-idle/#load-module module-suspend-on-idle/g' "/etc/pulse/default.pa"

-        and then reboot.
+        and then `reboot`.
 After reboot, verify if the audio starts playing immediately without delay with the command

             watch --interval 1 pactl list sinks short

         Watch the output of the command in the terminal continuously.
-Start playing of some audio/video with audio, pause the audio and close the player/click on some tab without audio.
+Start some audio playback just as before reboot.
+The `State` will now oscilate between `IDLE` and `RUNNING` and not go to `SUSPENDED` state anymore, making the audio playback instantaneous.
         - Sources
           - https://forums.linuxmint.com/viewtopic.php?p=1979366&sid=d7c83ac00beb15afae8889c2cc01bfd0#p1979366
           - https://duckduckgo.com/?q=linux+hdmi+audio+delay+start&ia=web